shaltielshmid/MinHashSharp/README.md

 `MinHash`: A probabilistic data structure for computing Jaccard similarity between sets.

-`MinHashLSH` A class for supporting big-data fast querying using an approximate `Jaccard similarity` threshold.
+`MinHashLSH`: A class for supporting big-data fast querying using an approximate `Jaccard similarity` threshold.

 ## Sample usage